techidaily/site-win11-tips/source/_posts/overcoming-format-missing-error-on-pc-windows.md

  If none of those worked, it's time to apply more general fixes before diving into more drastic measures.
 There are a few different error messages related to storage drive formatting issues that Windows can throw, and all of them share some common fixes.

- As such, check out[how to fix format disk errors on Windows without formatting your drive](<http://How> to Fix Format Disk Errors Without Formatting Your Hard Drive on Windows) for more tips.
+ As such, check out [how to fix format disk errors on Windows without formatting your drive](<http://How> to Fix Format Disk Errors Without Formatting Your Hard Drive on Windows) for more tips.

 ### 9\.
 Reset Windows

  If nothing seems to work, and you see the error with every USB disk you try to connect to the system, consider a complete Windows reset.
 It will remove all your system files and installed apps (though you can choose to keep personal files on the system drive).

- However, before[performing a System Reset](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) , try[System Restore](https://www.makeuseof.com/windows-reset-system-restore-difference/) using any available System Restore points.
-If that fails, and a reset doesn't seem to work, you can[factory reset your Windows computer](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .
+ However, before [performing a System Reset](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) , try [System Restore](https://www.makeuseof.com/windows-reset-system-restore-difference/) using any available System Restore points.
+If that fails, and a reset doesn't seem to work, you can [factory reset your Windows computer](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .

 ## Access USB Disk Contents Without Formatting